binipringle/intro-to-dh/about.md

 [documentation page](http://minicomp.github.io/ed/documentation).

 <a href="http://go-dh.github.io/mincomp/">minimal computing principles</a>, and focused on legibility, durability, ease and flexibility.
 You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this site.
 If you are interested in using the framework rather than the content of this site, consider setting it up directly from <a href="http://elotroalex.github.io/ed//">Ed.</a>, which has excellent documentation and is what I used to build this site.

+My work is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license, which means that you are free to share, copy, redistribute, adapt, remix, transform, and build upon it.
+The copyrights and licenses of work by others published on this site are clearly indicated and should be abided to respectively.
+If you would like to contribute to this project and/or are interested in collaborating with me in the next stage of the project (maybe look for a grant?) please write to me or write to dhinprison@gmail.com.